astro/microvm.nix/doc/src/intro.md

 *virtio* interfaces that have been optimized for this environment.

-This Flake offers you to run your MicroVMs not only on QEMU but with other Hypervisors that have been explicitly authored for *virtio*.
+This Flake offers you to run your MicroVMs not only on QEMU but with other VMMs that have been explicitly authored for *virtio*.
 Some of them are written in Rust, a programming language that is renowned for being safer than C.